 On several occasions rabbis in Orthodox, Conservative and Reform Judaism worked to heal rifts in the Jewish community.
-If more people know about these hopeful enterprises, it may inspire our own generation to restore Jewish unity
+If more people know about these enterprises, it may inspire our own generation to help restore Jewish unity

 - For men, circumcision (Brit milah or a Brit-dam)

 - Understanding and acceptance of the Jewish faith.

 The beth din then issues a Shtar Giur (“Certificate of Conversion”) certifying that the person is now part of the Jewish people.

 Reform Rabbi Jakob J. Petuchowski has noted

 “It is thus the Halakhah dealing with ‘personal status’ which guarantees the underlying unity of the ‘holy community’…They must be prepared to conform to law at least in this respect.
 For, only if the ‘holy community’ remains undivided on the basic level of its existence… there can be an unqualified acceptance of one another as fellow Jews.”

 Judaism “Plural Models within the Halakha”, Volume 19, No.1, Winter, 1970

 1940’s to 1950’s, Israel